jina-ai/docs/chapters/docstring/docstring.rst

             .. highlight:: python
             .. code-block:: python
                 magic_cat = Magic()
-        """

-        def __init__(self, param1: int, param2: str):
-            """
-            Specify what the contructor does

         :param param1: This is an example of a param1
         :type param1: int
         :param param2: This is an example of a param2
         :type param2: str
         """

+        def __init__(self, param1: int, param2: str):
+            """Specify what the contructor does"""